Long-range acoustic device: United States

-Police utilized a Long Range Acoustic device to declare an unlawful assembly in downtown Phoenix, AZ on May 28, 2020, during the George Floyd protests.
-Multiple announcements were made in English and Spanish.

 During the same period, the LRAD was used at a protest in front of the Arkansas State Capitol.

-The Portland Police Bureau used a vehicle-mounted LRAD during the protests there following the murder of George Floyd on June 4, 2020, and on other occasions during the protests.
+The Portland Police Bureau in Oregon used a vehicle-mounted LRAD during the protests there following the murder of George Floyd on June 4, 2020, and on other occasions during the protests.

-The Seattle Police Department purchased an LRAD in response to claims that it did not adequately communicate orders to demonstrators during the summer 2020 protests.
-SPD's use of its LRAD was alleged to have caused ear damage to a peaceful demonstrator, although an internal SPD review deemed the allegations to be unsustained.

-A BearCat-mounted LRAD was used to emit voice messages and high-pitched sirens in Kenosha, WI on August 24, 2020, in front of the Kenosha County Courthouse to disperse crowds assembled in Civic Center Park as part of the Jacob Blake protests.
+A BearCat-mounted LRAD was used to emit voice messages and high-pitched sirens in Kenosha, Wisconsin on August 24, 2020, in front of the Kenosha County Courthouse to disperse crowds assembled in Civic Center Park as part of the Jacob Blake protests.

-Rochester, NY police used a Long Range Acoustic Device to make announcements to protesters that they were unlawfully in the roadway and obstructing traffic on September 12, 2020.
-The device was also used at the September 16, 2020 protest in front of Rochester city hall.

-In September 2020, it was revealed that federal officials had explored the use of the device and the Active Denial System ("heat ray") to disperse civilians protesting outside the White House in June of that year, but had been advised that the National Guard was not currently in possession of either device.

-Protesters at the June 1, 2020 Washington, D.C.
-George Floyd protests said police gave little or no warning before employing aggressive tactics against them.
-A 2015 settlement requires federal police to give large crowds several loud dispersal orders before deploying chemical irritants and other dispersion tools.
-Using an LRAD to issue loud protest dispersal orders would have complied with the 2015 settlement requirement.

-The Cuyahoga County Sheriff's Department purchased Long Range Acoustic Devices to improve the department's ability to issue dispersal orders clearly over long distances.
-The purchases resulted from the department's after-action report of the May 30, 2020 riot in downtown Cleveland.

-After receiving feedback from protesters who said commands from on-scene officers were not clear or loud enough, the Seattle, WA mayor's office recommended purchasing an LRAD.

 On March 6, 2021, the Boulder Police Department used a toned warble noise from an LRAD in an effort to disperse a crowd of up to 800 students from the University of Colorado Boulder.
 The University Hill Incident occurred when code enforcement and members of Boulder Police's Neighborhood Impact Team were unable to disperse partygoers who were congregating against Boulders public health order.
 LRAD was used after students and other partygoers began throwing rocks at SWAT vehicles and officers.